Does M-A Have a Dress Code?

 M-A’s dress code is complex to say the least.
 While a dress code is used in hopes to create a productive learning environment, it can also be destructive to the community.
 Muys said that if students or staff feel that their experience at M-A is impacted by the dress code, they should not be afraid to voice their opinion.
 He explained that the administration is “open to feedback and we want whatever [dress code] policy we have to make sense and be doable.”

-Ella Ahn is a senior at M-A this year.
-She enjoys writing about sports and her community.
-Ella enjoys spending time with friends and traveling to new places.
-She is an officer on M-A Dance Team this year and is a competitive dancer outside of school.
+Ella Ahn was a senior at M-A. She enjoyed writing about sports and her community.
+Ella enjoyed spending time with friends and traveling to new places.
+She was an officer on M-A Dance Team and was a competitive dancer outside of school.